Am I eligible?

 What kind of mentoring and professional support is provided for fellows?

-Fellows receive support from the executive sponsors, the program director, facility preceptors, and fellow alumni, who provide guidance and career advice throughout the fellowship program.
+Fellows receive support from the executive sponsors, the program director, facility preceptors, and fellow alumni, who provide guidance and career advice throughout the program.

 What is the salary for a fellow?